tarwn/lessthandot-hugo/blogs/content/posts/2013-05-14-t-sql-tuesday-42.md

 </p>

 <p style="text-align: justify;">
   A few weeks later I was on my first BI project and my first assignment was: make some SSIS packages.
 I dreaded the task, but trying to make the most of it I dove into SSIS.
 And after I made my hands dirty with it and got over the initial learning curve, I suddenly fell in love with SSIS!
 I saw the possibilities the product has to offer and what amazing stuff you can do with it and I lost all the prejudices I had earlier.
 After some time I really wanted to expand my knowledge on SSIS, so I had the idea of answering questions about SSIS on forums.
-Because you learn the most about a subject by “teaching” it.
-By chance I noticed the SQLServerCentral newsletter in one of my colleagues' inbox, so I thought: “Why not that forum?
-Let's try it out.”
+Because you learn the most about a subject by "teaching" it.
+By chance I noticed the SQLServerCentral newsletter in one of my colleagues' inbox, so I thought: "Why not that forum?
+Let's try it out."
 I went to SSC, registered myself and started answering questions.
 </p>

 <p style="text-align: justify;">